-This is a detailed personal history of how I got started, where I came from, and mirrorless cameras have been a perfect fit for me: the cameras I had been waiting for.
+This is a detailed personal history of how I got started, where I came from, and why mirrorless cameras have been a perfect fit for me: the cameras I had been waiting for.
 I am a very technical and precise person, but this is not a technical review.
 These cameras have been out for years and there are much better places to read reviews and I've never been into test photos of wine bottles and newspapers.
-I wanted to write something initially because using these cameras was revolutionary for me, but I also wanted to let the beer goggles dissipate and write logically and dispassionately about the experience so those considering the system could get a realistic understanding of what to expect without all the usual superlatives that come from excitement, and also to spare readers the agony of run on sentences like the one you are enduring now.
+I wanted to write something initially because using these cameras was revolutionary for me, but I also wanted to let the beer goggles dissipate and write logically and dispassionately about the experience so those considering mirrorless systems could get a realistic understanding of what to expect without all the usual superlatives that come from excitement, and also to spare readers the agony of run on sentences like the one you are enduring now.

-To back up a little, I am an experienced wedding and portrait photographer, my sole source of income for 18 years, beginning with my first wedding in April of 1999.
+To back up a little, I am an experienced wedding and portrait photographer, my sole source of income for 19 years, beginning with my first wedding in April of 1999.
 Since then, I have photographed over 600 weddings myself, in locations all over the world, including India, Thailand, Bali, Hong Kong, Mexico, New York, Chicago, Los Angeles, Seattle, Portland, San Francisco, etc. I have been recognized with various awards, including 4 winning images in PDN's Top Knots wedding contest (2004, 2005 and now 2016), 2007 and 2008 The Knot Best of Weddings, appearing on the Grace Ormonde Wedding Style Platinum List, a member of Junebug weddings, Fearless Photographers and The Grey Collective.
 I received Couples Choice award from Wedding Wire four years in a row (2015, 2016, 2017 and 2018), and have been quoted in Martha Stewart Weddings.
 I have been interviewed by Shutterstock, Junebug Weddings, InMyBag.net, Martha Stewart Weddings, MirrorLessons, X100 Collective, Minnesota Bride, Seattle Bride, and Wisconsin Bride.
-I was a member of the WPJA for years.
+I have been a member of the WPJA for years.

-My first job at the age of 14 allowed me to save up and buy my first camera in 1982, the Minolta X-700 with a 50mm f1.7 lens.
+My first job (as a dishwasher at a local restaurant) at the age of 14 allowed me to save up and buy my first camera in 1982, the Minolta X-700 with a 50mm f1.7 lens.
 Two years later, switching from heavy automation to full manual, I became a Nikon user because I loved the ergonomics of their camera bodies all the way back to my first Nikon, an FM2 with a 50mm f1.4 lens, which was completely mechanical and all manual, and taught me how to meter and read light without automation.
 Ergonomics, reasonably light weight and manual control are major factors in why mirrorless cameras would be such an easy choice for me, but I'm getting ahead of myself.
 I loved that Nikon's AF system allowed the use of their enormous line of wonderful AI and AI-S lenses, which were not only solidly built, but had physical aperture rings vs the tiny thumb dial on Canon's EOS bodies.
 The Nikon F4 had a real shutter speed dial and lenses with an aperture ring: Canon's comparable EOS-1 series was layers of menus and no physical knobs and contained a lot of plastic.

 A few years after getting my first real camera in 1982 and attending the Minneapolis College Of Art And Design beginning in 1986, I started working at ProColor, the largest professional photo lab in Minneapolis.
 It was a very exciting time.
 We would regularly take in film and print orders from local professionals and national photographers like Art Wolfe and Jim Brandenburg.
 For 8 hours a day, I would see the work of professionals shooting architecture, portraits, landscapes, weddings, corporate work, magazines, personal portfolios, etc. At the time, Kodachrome labs were getting scarce and Fuji Velvia was king, so we also made a lot of Cibachrome prints directly from slides.
 Interacting with these photographers is what planted the seed that shooting professionally might be possible, but I was young and still full of doubt.
 I started shooting a direct positive B&W film called Polapan, made by Polaroid.
 It was gorgeous tonality, but the emulsion was so fragile that the film had to be put in glass mounted slides after processing.